Jagged Little Tapestry: Plot

 Becky introduces Darrell to Principal Sue Sylvester (Jane Lynch) who is surprised to discover that Darrell does not have Down syndrome as Becky does, and she is concerned for Becky's safety.
 Santana proposes marriage to Brittany and she accepts, but Kurt raises objections due to his heartbreak.
 Later, Santana verbally and extensively berates Kurt for his actions.
 Kurt apologizes to Brittany for interrupting their engagement, and Brittany reveals that Blaine and Dave are moving in together, so Kurt needs to stop feeling depressed and move on with his life.
 Coach Roz Washington (NeNe Leakes), Sue, Quinn, and Tina all confront Darrell about his intentions with Becky, but he makes them realize that a person with Down syndrome should be treated like everyone else and that their concerns are not valid.

 Jane Hayward (Samantha Marie Ware) and Mason McCarthy (Billy Lewis Jr.) perform a duet which Rachel praises, but Kurt is again reminded of his relationship with Blaine, and he criticizes the performance.
 Sue confronts Coach Beiste about her medications and Beiste tells Sue that she has cancer.
 Becky attempts to sing for Darrell with Quinn and Tina but she cannot, and Quinn, Tina, Santana, and Brittany convince Becky that she needs to tell the truth to Darrell.
 Kurt apologizes to Rachel for having his feelings affect his teaching, but Rachel states that Jane and Mason appreciated the criticism and are using it to motivate them to do better.
 Rachel and Kurt realize that although their styles clash, together they teach well.
-Sue and Coach Beiste meet with Sam as Beiste finally reveals that the real reason for her medications is that she has been diagnosed with gender dysphoria and is beginning the process to undergo sex reassignment surgery.
-Beiste asks Sam to take over as football coach while she is away, as Sue assures Beiste her job is safe while she undergoes this process.
+Sue and Coach Beiste meet with Sam as Beiste finally reveals that the real reason for her medications is that she (now he) has been diagnosed with gender dysphoria and is beginning the process to undergo sex reassignment surgery.
+Beiste asks Sam to take over as football coach while he is away, as Sue assures Beiste his job is safe while he undergoes this process.
 Becky tells the truth to Darrell who accepts her apology.
 Rachel and Kurt tell New Directions members Jane, Mason, Madison McCarthy (Laura Dreyfuss), and Roderick (Noah Guthrie) that they are one step closer to being ready for Sectionals.